tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 log Price of a 1 carat diamond = 8.449 + (1.68)X<sub>i<sub/>

 Another important note to look at is the R^2 value for this model.
-For the logged values, it seems to explain more of the variability than for the unlogged one.
+You can see how I manually calculated the R^2 for the non-logged value and the logged one is part of the linear model.
+The logged values seem to explain more of the variability than for the unlogged one (unlogged = 0.828, logged = 0.933).
 For those that are not familiar with R^2, this indicates the percentage of variability that is explained by the model.
-The higher, the better.
+For the most case, the higher, the better as long as the residuals are normally distributed.
 If you want more information, take a look at this [site](http://statisticsbyjim.com/regression/interpret-r-squared-regression/).
-It might help you out.
-You can see how I manually calculated the R^2 for the non-logged value.

 Let' also take a look at the histogram of residuals to see if we have violated any assumptions of normality.
 We do this by performing a K-S test on the r-studentized residuals (residuals we have transformed to analyze in a normal curve.
 The standard deviaitons from the mean will match the same distribution).

 ```r
   # Compute R-studentized residuals